SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions

 \subsection{Performance Metrics}

-\textbf{BS} measures safety constraint satisfaction using CBFs for each safety constraint in the environment.
-Specifically, these metrics compute the minimum value of the barrier function $b(\tauvect_t^k)$ across some total number $N$ of test runs
+\textbf{BS} quantifies the degree of safety constraint satisfaction using CBFs for each safety constraint in the environment.
+For each rollout, we evaluate the minimum barrier value over all waypoints, and then take the worst case across all $N$ test episodes:

-There are two safety constraints in our Maze2D experiment.
-Their barrier functions are defined as
+A value $\mathrm{BS} \ge 0$ indicates that the path remains entirely within the safe set.
+Maze2D contains two obstacle-based safety constraints, given by the barrier functions: